The Chronicle (Seinfeld): Part 1

 Jerry, Elaine, George, and Kramer plan to go to the movies, but Jerry takes out a little time to look at nine years of memories.
 Jerry breaks the fourth wall by talking directly to the audience, while Kramer and George interrupt by yelling back at Jerry, worried that they'll miss the previews.

 The first montage of clips has the original audio removed and replaced by "Superman Theme" by John Williams.
 Superman is Jerry Seinfeld's favorite superhero and is often referenced in the show.
 The montage consists of action sequences and shots of characters expressing a sense of triumph.

-Swing music shows short clips of the cast wearing different costumes and hairstyles.
+Swing music plays over short clips of the cast wearing different costumes and hairstyles.

 Part 2

 Kramer comes up to get Jerry.
 "Don't Stop 'Til You Get Enough" by Michael Jackson plays during clips of the cast dancing.
 More clips are seen and the closing minutes feature a series of bloopers, behind-the-scenes production, and a montage set to the Green Day song "Good Riddance (Time of Your Life)".
 The show ends with a clip of the four main characters getting off a subway train and going their separate ways, followed by one last set of bloopers.